If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘It’s embarrassing,’ Harry muttered.
 ‘I could barely use the room.’

-Fleur’s hands slid up into his hair and she pulled him across to her lips.
+Fleur’s hands slid up into his hair and she pulled his mouth down to hers.
 ‘I like the idea of you moping about me in a room full of my pictures.
 Will you do it again this year?’

 Of course you like it.
 You’ve got a streak of pride in you as wide as the river.